-The Corsair K100 RGB is an outstanding gaming keyboard.
-It's excellently built and feels comfortable to use, plus it comes with a detachable padded wrist rest.
+The Corsair K100 RGB is a fantastic gaming keyboard.
+It's very well-built and feels comfortable to use, plus it comes with a detachable padded wrist rest.
 It's compatible with the Corsair iCUE software, which lets you customize the RGB backlighting and set macros to any key you want.
 It has many extra features like dedicated media keys, a volume control wheel, a multi-function iCUE wheel, and six dedicated macro keys.
 The Cherry MX Speed switches on our unit feel light and responsive to type on, and it's also available in the new Corsair OPX linear switches, which may provide a different typing experience from our unit's switches, though we haven't tested them.

-The Corsair K100 RGB is exceptional for gaming.
-This excellently built keyboard is comfortable to use, and it has customizable RGB backlighting.
-The Cherry MX Speed switches have a low actuation force and a short pre-travel distance, which results in a light and responsive keyboard.
+The Corsair K100 is fantastic for gaming.
+This very well-built keyboard is comfortable to use, and it has customizable RGB backlighting.
+The Cherry MX Speed switches have a low operating force and a short pre-travel distance, and the latency is extremely low.
 It's also available in Corsair OPX switches, which are advertised as having a shorter pre-travel distance and should feel a bit more responsive.
 All of the keys are macro-programmable, and there are six dedicated macro keys on the left side.

-The Corsair K100 RGB isn't designed to be used with mobile devices or tablets.
+The Corsair K100 isn't designed to be used with mobile devices or tablets.

-The Corsair K100 RGB is very good for office use.
-It's a comfortable, well-built keyboard that comes with a padded wrist rest and one incline setting.
+The Corsair K100 is great for office use.
+It's a comfortable, well-built keyboard that comes with a padded wrist rest and two incline settings.
 The Cherry MX Speed switches provide a light typing experience that shouldn't cause fatigue when typing for a long time, although typos might be more common due to the short pre-travel distance.
 They're quiet to type on, so it shouldn't be bothersome in an office setting.

-The Corsair K100 RGB is great for programming.
-It has excellent build quality with a padded wrist rest to reduce fatigue.
+The Corsair K100 is great for programming.
+It has excellent build quality with a padded wrist rest.
 Also, it has full RGB lighting that can be customized to your liking, all of its keys are macro-programmable, and it has six dedicated macro keys on the left side of the board.
 The Cherry MX Speed switches feel light to type on, and it's also available in Corsair OPX switches which are advertised as having a shorter pre-travel distance and should feel even more responsive.

-The Corsair K100 RGB has good ergonomic features.
-It's a straight board with one incline setting and a padded wrist rest that attaches magnetically.
+The Corsair K100 has good ergonomic features.
+It's a straight board with two incline settings and a comfortable padded wrist rest that attaches magnetically.

 It has full RGB backlighting with individually-lit keys.
-It has 44 RGB zones and a strip of lighting on the left, right, and the top-side edge of the board.
+It has 44 RGB zones on the strips of lighting on the left, right, and the top-side edge of the board.
 You can customize the RGB effects and colors through the Corsair iCUE software.

-The thick braided cable has two USB plugs: one to connect to your computer and the other for the USB passthrough.
+The thick braided cable has two USB-A plugs: one to connect to your computer and the other for the USB passthrough.

-The Corsair K100 RGB is wired-only and can't be used wirelessly.
+The Corsair K100 is wired-only and can't be used wirelessly.